 "Great course from all points of view: intellectually stimulating and practical at the same time.
 Very well organized and with some flexibility, which was appreciated as we are all professionals with many other responsibilities to attend to."

 LGTC 5020 is mostly asynchronous but not self-paced and there are weekly deadlines.
 It is designed for world language educators who wish to learn the best practices of technology integration in the language classroom.
-In this course you will conduct a literature review on a topic of your choice.
+In this course, you will explore a topic of your choice.
 You will receive plenty of instructor guidance and peer feedback along the way.

-Tuition for the course is $1320.
+Tuition for the course is $1485 (payment plans are available).
 LGTC 5020 is worth 3 graduate credits.
 Upon completion of the course, you will be able to download a transcript showing that you have completed the course.

 3 credit hour courses (10 weeks): Drops made by the end of the first week (Friday) get a full refund.
 Drops made after the one-week deadline and by the end of the second week (Friday) get a 60% refund and will result in a W grade posted on the transcript.
 Drops made after the 2-week deadline (Friday) will result in a W grade posted on the transcript, and full tuition and fees will be assessed.